phase/fvm/INSTRUCTION_SET.md

 2 : rst <reg>             :: Reset register to zero
-3 : add <reg> <reg> <reg> :: Add value in register one to value in register two and put it in register three 4 : sub <reg> <reg> <reg> :: Subtract value in register one from value in register two and put it in register three
+3 : add <reg> <reg> <reg> :: Add value in register one to value in register two and put it in register three 4 : sub <reg> <reg> <reg> :: Subtract value in register one from value in register two and put it in register three 5 : gto <num>             :: Go to the number of the program counter
 ```